guidoism/escape/inspiration/jonesforth.md

 /*
-        `FIND` returns the dictionary pointer, but when compiling we need the codeword pointer (recall that FORTH definitions are compiled into lists of codeword pointers).
-The standard FORTH word `>CFA` turns a dictionary pointer into a codeword pointer.
+        `FIND` returns the dictionary pointer, but when compiling we need the codeword pointer (recall that Forth definitions are compiled into lists of codeword pointers).
+The standard Forth word `>CFA` turns a dictionary pointer into a codeword pointer.

         The example below shows the result of: